 Large-Print Conference Program

 TASH also produces a large-print program.
-If you need this version, it is available from the TASH Registration Desk.
+If you need this version, it is available from the TASH Information Desk.

-American Sign Language (ASL) interpreting and / or Communication Access Real-time Translation (CART) is provided when requested by attendees in advance of the conference.
+Communication Access Real-time Translation (CART) and / or American Sign Language (ASL) interpreting is provided when requested by attendees in advance of the Conference.
 To locate an interpreter you have requested, please report to the TASH Registration Desk, where a volunteer will assist you.
-CART is automatically provided at the Opening and Closing General Sessions.
+CART is automatically provided at the Opening and Closing Plenary Sessions as well as the Membership Luncheon and Awards Ceremony.

 No Flash Photography